armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ## Directories unpacked as regular files

-Most, if not all, ZIP implementations rely on names of directories being stored with a `/` at the end of the entry name, even though the official ZIP specification does not mention that a `/` is mandatory for a directory.
+Most (not all) ZIP implementations rely on names of directories being stored with a `/` at the end of the entry name, even though the official ZIP specification does not mention that a `/` is mandatory for a directory.
 It seems that at some point this just became a convention.
 For example, the